Best Email Subject Lines Examples to use in 2019

 Takeaway: Instill a sense of curiosity in your subject lines to compel readers.

 Email subjects, for instance ‘Do not open this email’ or ‘Do not do these’ create a good impact on the recipients.
 Usually, a negative approach can work wonders if you use it correctly.
 The habit of a toddler doing exactly what is asked not to, never dies even when we grow up.
 And an email subject line like this just taps this habit, revoking the old habits. 😛

 Offering help or some useful stats or insights always works.
 It is more like sharing some knowledge that will benefit the readers.

 Did you find what you were looking for?

 This is more like reassuring that your users are satisfied.
 If they want to say yes to this question, you can ask what they liked the most and if they have any more suggestions.
 If they want to say no, you can straightaway know what went wrong.

-These are few sample templates that work.
-If I have to break it down, here are components that you should take care of while crafting the best email subject lines:
+These are a few sample templates that work.
+If I have to break it down, these are components that you should take care of while crafting the best email subject lines:

 - Induce a feeling of self-interest